It's true, and yet a gross understatement.

 But with about 300 meters left, Strynkowski, the conference runner-up a year ago, inched up to second place, then completed a mad dash to the finish line by reeling in then-frontrunner and eventual runner-up Jeff Groh of Lower Dauphin in the final stretch to win in 16:42.56.
 Groh was second, and most likely incredulous that Strynkowski was able to catch him, in 16:45.32.

 "He swallowed him up," Palmyra coach Barb Mellinger, recounting the final burst that allowed Strynkowski to chase down Groh.
 "And that took a lot of heart and guts and senior pride, I think.
-He earned that title
+He earned that title today.
+You just can't count him out."

 And despite their apparent lack of a standout individual runner, you can't exclude the Palmyra girls from any conversation about top-flight cross country teams.